NotAwesome2/chatsounds/README.md

 Drag and drop sound files into https://github.com/NotAwesome2/chatsounds/upload/master/sounds/misc to add them into the game easily!

 It's better to categorize the sounds into folders.
-To do this, edit the "misc" part of the above url to be the category name such as https://github.com/NotAwesome2/chatsounds/upload/master/sounds/minecraft if you were going to add a "creeper stare.ogg" sound.
+To do this, edit the "misc" part of the above url to be the category name such as https://github.com/NotAwesome2/chatsounds/upload/master/sounds/minecraft if you were going to add a "enderman stare.ogg" sound.

 Please make sure the files are [small and in a commonly used audio format](https://github.com/Metastruct/garrysmod-chatsounds/blob/master/HOW%20TO%20ADD%20SOUNDS.txt#L13) before uploading.